 A wilderness permit is required year-round for the Hoover Wilderness.
-From the last Friday in June through September 15, wilderness permits are limited by a trailhead quota.
+From June 15th through October 15, wilderness permits are limited by a trailhead quota.
 Each year quota season permits become available for advanced reservations six months in advance of your trip start day.
 During the quota season, up to one half of the wilderness permits for each trailhead will be made available within three days of the date of entry.

 Trips sponsored by organizations or commercial groups must contact the Bridgeport Ranger District; a special use permit may be needed.

 Permit Holder Responsibilities

 Review and follow group size limits, food storage, pets, camping and campfire regulations for each area you will pass through.

 Rules & Regulations For Hoover Wilderness